2023 Most Focused Master’s Degree Colleges for Animal Physiology in the Middle Atlantic Region

 Top 2 Most Focused Master’s Degree Colleges for Animal Physiology in the Middle Atlantic Region

 Out of the 2 schools in the Schools for a Master’s Highly Focused on Animal Physiology Major in the Middle Atlantic Region that were part of this year’s ranking, Touro College landed the #1 spot on the list.
-Located in New York, New York, this fairly large private not-for-profit school handed out 0 degrees to qualified masters’s animal physiology students in 2020-2021.
+Touro is located in New York, New York and, has a fairly large student population.
+In 2021-2022, this school awarded 0 masters’s animal physiology degrees to qualified students.

 You’ll be in good company if you decide to attend Cornell University.
 It ranked #1 on our 2023 Schools for a Master’s Highly Focused on Animal Physiology Major in the Middle Atlantic Region list.
-Ithaca, New York is the setting for this large institution of higher learning.
-The private not-for-profit school handed out masters’s animal physiology degrees to 0 students in 2020-2021.
+Cornell is located in Ithaca, New York and, has a large student population.
+In 2021-2022, this school awarded 0 masters’s animal physiology degrees to qualified students.

+With a freshman retention rate of 97%, the school does an excellent job of retaining its undergraduate students.
 The undergraduate student-to-faculty ratio of 9 to 1 is a sign that students will have more opportunities to engage with their professors one-on-one.
-The school has an excellent freshman retention rate of 96%, which means students like the school well enough to return for a second year.
-The undergrad student loan default rate at the school is 0.9%, which is quite low when compared to the national default rate of 10.1%.
+The undergrad student loan default rate at the school is 0.4%, which is quite low when compared to the national default rate of 10.1%.

 Read more about Animal Physiology at Cornell